Psychology undergraduate students who have performed at a high level

 working relationship with a thesis supervisor.
 Students cannot apply without an advisor.

-The BA Psychology Honours should be applied for after the student has
+The BA Psychology Honours should be applied for after students have

 attained at least 90 credits towards their degree.
 120 credits are required for